 Description: OE-1 oil extractor is used to extract excess oils from leather.
-It is a gel mixture that can be applied directly to the effected area.
+It is a gel mixture that can be applied directly to the affected area.
 The solvent component penetrates the leather fiber structure, and helps to bring the oil to the surface where the absorbent component draws the oil into itself.
-The process is repeated until enough oil has been removed to gain adhesion for any subsequent restoration procedures.
+The process is repeated until enough oil has been removed to either resolve the stain, or remove enough oil to gain adhesion for any subsequent restoration procedures.

 Application: The extractor gel mixture can be applied with a foam brush, foam block, or paint brush.
 Apply the gel mixture to an applicator of choice, and apply evenly to the effected area.
 The thicker the swipes of extractor, the better, as more material will allow for maximum absorption of oil per application.